Chapter 5 Bayesian hierarchical models

 .
 First, the model fit using lmer()

 Nevertheless, it is natural to ask why one should bother to go through all the trouble of fitting a Bayesian model.
 An important reason is the flexibility in model specification.
 The approach we have presented here can be used to extend essentially any parameter of any model.
-This includes popular uses, such as logistic and Poisson regressions, and also useful models that are relatively rarely used in cognitive science, such as multi-logistic regression (e.g., accuracy in some task with more than two answers), ordered logistic (e.g., ratings, Bürkner and Vuorre 2019), models with a shifted log-normal distribution (see exercise 12.1 and chapter 20 which deals with a log-normal race mode, and see Nicenboim, Logačev, et al. 2016; Rouder 2005), and distributional regression models (as shown in section 5.2.6).
+This includes popular uses, such as logistic and Poisson regressions, and also useful models that are relatively rarely used in cognitive science, such as multi-logistic regression (e.g., accuracy in some task with more than two answers), ordered logistic (e.g., ratings, Bürkner and Vuorre 2019), models with a shifted log-normal distribution (see the online exercise G.10.1 and chapter 18, which deals with a log-normal race mode, and see Nicenboim, Logačev, et al. 2016; Rouder 2005), and distributional regression models (as shown in section 5.2.6).
 By contrast, a frequentist model, although easy to fit quickly, forces the user to use an inflexible canned model, which may not necessarily make sense for their data.

 5.5 Summary